jamestomasino/blog.tomasino.org/content/post/madam-camus-and-the-art-of-red-bedrooms.md

 for that blood I spoke of, I feel that it is inherent in me spiritually as well as genetically to desire a nomadic existence.
 We are creatures of tendency and routine.
-When we do something often, it becomes ingrained with us us.
+When we do something often, it becomes ingrained with us.
 If it is something important to our survival, that imprint is often passed to our children and to their children.
 It becomes part of the living spirit of a people to follow these methods.
 It could be theorized it may have some part in evolution as well, but